 The story is simple: Miss Amelia is a jack-of-all-trades in a small, poor town.
-From handling a bit of everything, she’s earned a good amount of money and is the wealthiest woman for miles.
+She handles a bit of everything and has become the wealthiest woman for miles.
 When a stranger claims to be her cousin, the town eagerly anticipates the sight of Miss Amelia tossing the con-man out on his ear.
 But she doesn’t.
 His presence effects some positive changes—she begins serving regular dinners at her store and becomes more generous—but Cousin Lymon’s slimy presence leaves everyone bracing for a fall.
 I first read this book for a college course and spent the next week picking it apart.
 I was less concerned with themes/symbolism than the question of why, WHY does Miss Amelia get so tangled with Cousin Lymon?

-Just as in A Member of the Wedding, McCullers’ prose is beautiful.
+Just as in A Member of the Wedding, McCullers’s prose is beautiful.
 When I think back to this book, I recall not only words, but images.
 It’s more like remembering a film than a book.
-Her descriptions are plain-spoken, but rich in detail.
-It’s calm and a little sleepy:
+Her descriptions are simple, but rich in detail.
+The book is calm, and a little sleepy: